dellemcsql/dso/docs/README.md

 As can be seen from the above representation, functional components are represented by hexagons and those highlighted in green colors are ready to ship with this release.
 The white-colored hexagons represent functional modules that will be added to the toolkit in a future release.

 Some common modules are shown in brown colors that work alongside all functional modules and provide required capabilities across modules.
-Black-colored Automation handler binds together all the functional and common modules.
+Black-colored Automation handler shown in the above image binds together all the functional and common modules.

 ### Below sections describe different components in the DSO toolkit: -